3. Base Instructions#

 • Data processing (register).

-• Branch, exception generation, and system instructions.
+• Branches, exception generation, and system instructions.

 We cover each of the four instruction groups in a separate section by discussing some important examples and related concepts.
 The details of all base instructions are available in the Arm A-profile A64 Instruction Set Architecture.